 It’s a dreaded diagnosis: Stage 4 pancreatic cancer.

-Jeopardy host Alex Trebek revealed Wednesday that he is suffering from a disease that afflicts more than 56,000 Americans a year—most of whom will die from it.
+Jeopardy! host Alex Trebek died Sunday from a disease that afflicts more than 56,000 Americans a year—most of whom will also die from it.

 Although pancreatic cancer represents just 3 percent of all cancers in the United States, it is uncommonly lethal, accounting for 7 percent of all cancer deaths, according to the American Cancer Society.